pomerium/pomerium/docs/readme.md

   - src: /secure-server.svg
     title: Your apps.
 Your data.
 Deployed anywhere.
-    text: BeyondCorp-style access shouldn't come at the cost of cloud vendor lock-in, or control over data tenancy.
+    text: BeyondCorp-style access shouldn't come at the cost of cloud vendor lock-in or control over data tenancy.
 Pomerium supports a wide array of deployment options.
 Whether you are on-prem, hybrid, or multi-cloud, we’ve got you covered.
 ---